egecavusoglu/Shopar/Readme.md

 ## A Simple Shopping Calculator

 - This calculator allows user to keep track of their spendings on a shopping occasion.
-- Developed with Swift and Storyboard for class.
+- Developed with Swift and Storyboard.

 ![Shopar Gif](./shopar.gif)